smart-on-fhir/Swift-FHIR/README.md

 Here's a rough list of what still needs to be done.

 ```
+[ ] Add convenience methods to working with resources in code
 [X] Reference resolver: resolve contained resources
 [X] Reference resolver: resolve relative resources
 [ ] Reference resolver: resolve absolute resources